snakemake/snakemake/docs/snakefiles/deployment.rst

         notebook:
             "notebooks/plot-vafs.py.ipynb"

+    # Define a new default target that collects both the targets from the dna_seq module as well as
+    # the new plot.
+    rule all:
+        input:
+            rules.dna_seq_all.input,
+            "results/plots/vafs.svg",
+        default_target: True

+Above, we have added a prefix to all rule names of the dna_seq module, such that there is no name clash with the added rules (``as dna_seq_*`` in the ``use rule`` statement).
+In addition, we have added a new rule ``all``, defining the default target in case the workflow is executed (as usually) without any specific target files or rule.
+The new target rule collects both all input files of the rule ``all`` from the dna_seq workflow, as well as additionally collecting the new plot.

-Moreover, it is possible to further extend the workflow with other modules, thereby generating an integrative analysis.
+It is possible to further extend the workflow with other modules, thereby generating an integrative analysis.
 Here, let us assume that we want to conduct another kind of analysis, say RNA-seq, using a different external workflow.
 We can extend above example in the following way: